BIGJRA/BIGJRA.github.io/reborn.md

     - Recover
     - Ice Beam

 So yeah, you'll have to fight 12 of these guys.
 They're just Kecleon so there's a good chance you can just one shot all of them, especially if you're using field-boosted Rock Slide.
-Be careful of their types changing and of course the seemingly endless uses of Fake Out and Sucker Punch, however.
+Be careful of their types changing and the seemingly endless uses of Fake Out and Sucker Punch, however.

 **Purple Kecleon.
 Field: Cave Field**
 - Purple Kecleon, Lv.
 81, @Sitrus Berry, Ability: Color Change, Adamant Nature, IVs: 31, EVs: 252/4/0/0/0/252